Skip to contents

 full_results

-Logical.
-If TRUE, return all available API fields.
-FALSE (default) returns latitude, longitude and address only.
+A logical value indicating whether to return all available API fields.
+The default, FALSE, returns only latitude, longitude and address.

 return_coords

-Logical.
-If TRUE, return input coordinates with the results.
+A logical value indicating whether to return the input coordinates with the results.

 verbose